-Kim Vetter is a poet, dance artist, teacher, and student of life who has been dancing and teaching for over 35 years.
+Kim Vetter is a poet, dance artist, teacher, Reiki Master, and student of life who has been dancing and teaching for over 35 years.
 Her choreography has been presented across the United States including, Los Angeles, New York, and the Baltimore/DC Metro area.

 As a modern dancer, Kim has worked with many choreographers and directors including Garth Fagen, William Forsythe, Marco Antonio Silva of Utopia Dance Theatre, and Meredith Monk.
 Her interest in African dance led her to Salvador, Bahia where she studied Capoiera and learned to dance Samba.
 Kim founded the African dance program at the University of New Mexico and has led workshops throughout the United States, South America, Asia, and Canada.